Active Record

 ◀── { result: [...] } ◀── Query results

-See Architecture for details on the RPC transport.
+See Architecture for details on the RPC transport, or the Workflow Builder demo for a working example.

 Next Steps